kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemimods.md

 KSR.x.modf("sl_send_reply", "200", "OK");
 ```

-Important note: try not to use this function, prefer the use of dedicated KSR functions.
+Important note: try not to use this function, instead use the dedicated KSR functions.
 If you have to use
-this function, check if it has fixup and fixup-free functions in the C code in order to avoid memory leaks.
+`KSR.x.modf()`, check the function that is going to be executed to have fixup and fixup-free functions
+in the C code in order to avoid memory leaks, as well as it does not crash, because not all module functions
-If you are not sure how to do the check, ask on sr-users mailing list if it is safe to use it for a specific
+can be safely executed with it.
+If you are not sure how to do the check, ask on sr-users mailing list
-module function.
+if it is safe to use it for a specific module function.

 ### KSR.x.exit() ###